New Zealand: Science and technology

 Early indigenous contribution to science in New Zealand was by Māori tohunga accumulating knowledge of agricultural practice and the effects of herbal remedies in the treatment of illness and disease.
 Cook's voyages in the 1700s and Darwin's in 1835 had important scientific botanical and zoological objectives.
-The establishment of universities in the 19th century fostered scientific discoveries by notable New Zealanders including Ernest Rutherford for splitting the atom, William Pickering for rocket science, Maurice Wilkins for helping discover DNA, Beatrice Tinsley for galaxy formation, Archibald McIndoe for plastic surgery, and Alan MacDiarmid for conducting polymers.
+The establishment of universities in the 19th century fostered scientific discoveries by notable New Zealanders including Ernest Rutherford for splitting the atom, William Pickering for rocket science, Maurice Wilkins for helping discover DNA, Beatrice Tinsley for galaxy formation, Archibald McIndoe for plastic surgery, Sydney Smith for forensics and Alan MacDiarmid for conducting polymers.

 Crown Research Institutes (CRIs) were formed in 1992 from existing government-owned research organisations.
 Their role is to research and develop new science, knowledge, products and services across the economic, environmental, social and cultural spectrum for the benefit of New Zealand.
 The total gross expenditure on research and development (R&D) as a proportion of GDP rose to 1.37% in 2018, up from 1.23% in 2015.
 New Zealand ranks 21st in the OECD for its gross R&D spending as a percentage of GDP.
-New Zealand was ranked 26th in the Global Innovation Index in 2020 and 2021, down from 25th in 2019.
+New Zealand was ranked 26th in the Global Innovation Index in 2025.

-Demography
+The New Zealand Space Agency was created by the government in 2016 for space policy, regulation and sector development.
+Rocket Lab was the first commercial rocket launcher in the country.

+Most private and commercial research organisations in New Zealand focus on the agricultural and fisheries sectors.
+Examples include the Cawthron Institute, the Livestock Improvement Corporation, the Fonterra Research and Development Centre, the Bragato Research Institute, the Kiwifruit Breeding Centre, and B+LNZ Genetics.